lonaas1337-sudo/tm-php/README.md

 # tm-php - PHP API library for Ticketmatic

-This is a fork of the official ticketmatic PHP SDK with the goal to make it compatible with 8.2.
+This is a fork of the official ticketmatic PHP SDK with the goal to make it compatible with PHP 8.2.

 Feel free to open an issue if you encounter any bugs.

 [![Build Status](https://travis-ci.org/ticketmatic/tm-php.svg?branch=master)](https://travis-ci.org/ticketmatic/tm-php)